jalex3421/KeywordsExtractionFromBusiness/README.md

 ## Data to use

 The data is located in the folder 'data'.
 We are going to prove our approach with a bunch of reviews which belongs to important business.
-Such as MacDonalds, Starbucks and CVS Pharmacy.
+Such as Mcdonalds, Starbucks and CVS Pharmacy.